Top 10 Most Common Link Building Myths And Mistakes SEO Agencies Make

 Note: This is not an exhaustive list of link building mistakes.
-In fact I am writing this under the assumption that you know that forum, blog comment and web 2.0 links are basically garbage.
+In fact, I am writing this under the assumption that you know that forum, blog comment, and web 2.0 links are basically garbage as primary links pointing to your money pages.
 So I won’t spend any time talking about those.

 1. City Names In Anchor Text

 I understand that your local clients are demanding from you to rank for “plumber Phoenix” or “roofing company Cleveland” and so your natural inclination is to then go get links using those phrases as your keywords.

 The problem is Google (in my opinion) does not look at keywords like that.
 Phoenix or Cleveland or any city is a location, not a keyword.